Rahasya Romancha Series

-Rahasya Romancha is a Bengali web series.
+Rahasya Romancha Series is a Bengali web series.
 Initially conceived as a thriller movie, it was turned into a web series, streaming on the Bengali OTT platform Hoichoi.
 It is produced by Edgy Entertainment and directed by Abhirup Ghosh.
-Season 1 was released in August 2019, with Priyanka Sarkar, Rudranil Ghosh, Kanchan Mullick, Saayoni Ghosh and Biswanath Basu in the lead roles.
+Season 1 was released in August 2019, with Priyanka Sarkar, Rudranil Ghosh, Souman Bose, Kanchan Mullick, Saayoni Ghosh and Biswanath Basu in the lead roles.

 The second season was released in March 2020.
 Rudranil Ghosh plays a crime boss running an organization of hired killers.
-Rajdeep Gupta, Shaoli Chattopadhyay, and Kharaj Mukherjee also have lead roles.
+Rajdeep Gupta, Shaoli Chattopadhyay, and Kharaj Mukherjee play other pivotal roles.

 The third season was released in November 2020.
-Where Saurav Das played a role of a private investigator with Cotard's Syndrome (a rare neuropsychiatric condition in which the patient denies existence of one's own body to the extent of delusions of immortality).
-Saayoni Ghosh, Kanchan Mallick, Rukma Roy, Saoli Chattopadhyay also played lead roles.
-This series has a cameo appearance of Rudranil Ghosh as Jhontu Da.
+Saurav Das plays the role of a private investigator with Cotard's Syndrome (a rare neuropsychiatric condition in which the patient denies existence of one's own body to the extent of delusions of immortality).
+Saayoni Ghosh, Kanchan Mallick, Rukma Roy and Saoli Chattopadhyay also played the lead roles.
+Rudranil Ghosh appeared a cameo as Jhontu Da.